The Snakelocks Anemone

 The leach’s spider crab is a strange looking crab with fat boxing glove claws.
 According to the scientific literature it’s supposed to have a similar commensal relationship with the anemone, except it doesn’t try to eat it’s tentacles.
 We were pleased to notice that we’d misidentified a crab in another tank and that we were actually in possession of a Leach’s spider crab, while we were researching this article.
 So, we thought that our snakelocks here at ARC Marine looked a little lonely and that we should buddy it up with it’s very own house mate.
 On 24/11/18 we introduced the two.
 Our crab seemed hesitant at first probing with it’s claws at the anemone.
 It wasn’t long though before the crab made it’s moves to snuggle up to the snakelocks.
 At first these attempts were quite comical with the crab backing in to the bulk of the anemone and being rejected.
 After a couple of days though it found it’s way inside and now the anemone and crab happily share their Reef Cube.

-Caption: The spider crab’s first attempts at gaining entry to the cube were awkward and unsuccessful
+Figure 2: The spider crab’s first attempts at gaining entry to the Reef Cube were awkward and unsuccessful

 To top it off, the anemone actually lives inside the cube; occupying the hollow interior space.
 We designed the Reef Cube with this spherical space, for the exact purpose of giving animals extra shelter; so it’s very reassuring for us to see the anemone and spider-crab choosing to shelter inside.
 This interior space is interesting because is it’s own little micro-environment.
 In some ways it could be similar to the crags and ledges of a rocky outcrop.
 With more complex structures though multiple Reef Cubes will be connected together and the spaces will be linked.
 The result would then be a system of underwater tunnels and caves!